Published On: December 4, 2021

-The biggest disadvantage that cryptocurrencies have is the idea that is the virtual currency worth of any value.
+The biggest disadvantage that cryptocurrencies have is the idea that is virtual currency worth any value.

 For example, precious metals such as gold and silver always had a high value since the time they were accepted for exchange.

-Similarly, US dollar gets it value from the government which grants them with the legal status.
+Similarly, the US dollar gets its value from the government which grants them the legal status.

 These critical arguments also get supported by the fact that cryptocurrencies have no practical purpose in the contemporary market.